Ruckus Networks: Origin, incubation and funding

-RUCKUS Networks started in 2002 as an incubator project with name SCEOS (Sequoia Capital Entertainment Operating System) funded by a small seed round from Sequoia Capital, in Menlo Park, California.
-After incubation Ruckus was incorporated in June 2004 as Video54 Technologies Inc., by William Kish and Victor Shtrom.
+Ruckus Networks started in 2002 as an incubator project named SCEOS (Sequoia Capital EntertainmentOperating System) funded by a small seed round from Sequoia Capital, in Menlo Park, California.
+After incubation, Ruckus was incorporated in June 2004 as Video54 Technologies Inc., by William Kish and Victor Shtrom.
 Sequoia Capital, WK Technology Fund, and Sutter Hill Ventures initially funded the company.
-Selina Lo was the first CEO of the company and continued until company's acquisition by Brocade Communications in 2016.
+Selina Lo was the first CEO of the company, and continued until company's acquisition by Brocade Communications in 2016.

-At its initial days, RUCKUS focuses on In-Home IPTV content distribution over wireless.
-In 2007, RUCKUS introduced a miniaturized wireless multimedia adapter, the MediaFlex USB Dongle, designed to provide wireless connectivity to in-home multimedia devices such as set-tops and media center systems.
-At 2007 CES event, RUCKUS demonstrated the dongle with Motorola set top box VIP1720.
+Ruckus initially focused on in-home IPTV content distribution over wireless.
+In 2007, it introduced a miniaturized wireless multimedia adapter, the MediaFlex USB Dongle, designed to provide wireless connectivity to in-home multimedia devices such as set-tops and media center systems.
+At the 2007 CES event, Ruckus demonstrated a dongle with Motorola set top box VIP1720.

-On September 19, 2005, RUCKUS announced that it has secured $9 million in its second round of financing, which increases total investment in the company to over $14 million since its formation in June 2004.
+On September 19, 2005, Ruckus announced that it had secured $9 million in its second round of financing, which increased total investment in the company to over $14 million since its formation in June 2004.
 Sutter Hill Ventures and Investor Growth Capital, the venture capital arm of Investor AB of Sweden, led the new financing.
 Existing investors Sequoia Capital and WK Technology Fund completed the oversubscribed round.
 WK Technology Fund led the $3.5 million first round of financing, while Sequoia Capital and private investors provided the initial $1.5 million of seed money.

-Ruckus Wireless has also appointed Wen Ko, founding managing director of WK Technology Fund, to its board of directors.
-In addition to Mr. Ko, the Ruckus board of directors includes Dominic Orr, chairman and former CEO of Alteon WebSystems and later Aruba Networks, Selina Lo, president and CEO, Gaurav Garg, former founder of Redback Networks and partner at Sequoia Capital, and Bill Kish, CTO and co-founder of Ruckus Wireless.
+Ruckus Wireless appointed Wen Ko, founding managing director of WK Technology Fund, to its board of directors.
+The board also included Dominic Orr, chairman and former CEO of Alteon WebSystems and Aruba Networks; Selina Lo, president and CEO; Gaurav Garg, former founder of Redback Networks and partner at Sequoia Capital; and Bill Kish, CTO and co-founder of Ruckus Wireless.

 Company growth

-In January 2005, RUCKUS announced that company signed a worldwide agreement to license its BeamFlex™ technology to NETGEAR for RangeMax product line.
+In January 2005, Ruckus announced that the company had signed a worldwide agreement to license its BeamFlex technology to Netgear for the RangeMax product line.

-In April 2008, RUCKUS introduced ZoneDirector 3000 - An enterprise WLAN controller, FlexMaster - A remote centralized Wi-Fi management system and SmartMesh on its 802.11n access point.
-In 2008 Ruckus shifted focus on Enterprise, Carrier SP, Education and Hospitality verticals with ZoneDirector controllers which is built on technology acquired from Airspider.
-In 2009, Ruckus entered into Metro-Wi-Fi with outdoor mesh system.
+In April 2008, Ruckus introduced ZoneDirector 3000, an enterprise WLAN controller; FlexMaster, a remote centralized Wi-Fi management system; and SmartMesh on its 802.11n access point.

+In 2008, Ruckus shifted focus on enterprise, carrier SP, education and hospitality verticals with ZoneDirector controllers, which are built on technology acquired from Airspider.

+In 2009, Ruckus entered into Metro-Wi-Fi with an outdoor mesh system.